Adversarial Influence Maximization: Introduction

-The remainder of our paper is organized as follows: In Section~\ref{SecModels}, we rigorously characterize the stochastic and adversarial spreading models to be analyzed in our paper.
-In Section~\ref{SecOfflineResults}, we present upper and lower bounds for the influence function in stochastic triggering models, along with approximation guarantees based on a sequential greedy algorithm.
+The remainder of our paper is organized as follows: In Section~\ref{SecModels}, we provide some important background on online learning theory and formally define the adversarial spreading model and notions of regret to be studied in our paper.
 In Section~\ref{SecOnlineResults}, we present upper and lower bounds for pseudo-regret in the adversarial setting.
-Section~\ref{SecProofs} outlines the main ideas of the proofs, and Section~\ref{SecSims} contains simulation results for stochastic influence maximization.
 We conclude the paper with a selection of open research questions in Section~\ref{SecDiscussion}.
-Additional proof details may be found in the Appendix.
-Some of the results on stochastic spreading models are also contained in the conference version of this paper~\citep{KhiEtal16}.
+All proofs, as well as a more technical discussion of related work, is contained in the appendices.

-\paragraph{\textbf{Notation.}} For a matrix $M \in \real^{n \times n}$, we write $\rho(M)$ to denote the spectral radius of $M$.
-We write $\|M\|_{\infty, \infty}$ to denote the $\ell_\infty$-operator norm of $M$.
-The matrix $\text{Diag}(M)$ denotes the matrix with diagonal entries equal to the diagonal entries of $M$ and all other entries equal to 0.
-We write $\1_S$ to denote the all-ones vector supported on a set $S$.
-For a set $A$, let $2^A$ denote the power set of $A$.
-For the adversarial influence maximization setting, we will often use the notation $\E_\sourceset$ to mean the expectation taken over the player's actions for a fixed set of adversarial actions.
-This is the same as the conditional expectation with respect to the adversary's actions.
+\paragraph{\textbf{Notation.}} For a set $A$, let $2^A$ denote the power set of $A$.
+When we want to specify that we are taking the expectation with respect to a particular distribution \(p\) of some random variable \(X\), we write \(\expect_{X \sim p}\).
+In particular, we often write $\E_{\sourceset \sim p}$ to mean the expectation taken over the player's actions for a fixed set of adversarial actions, which is the same as the conditional expectation with respect to the adversary's actions.
 Similarly, we write $\E_\advset$ to indicate the conditional expectation with respect to a fixed set of player actions.